wilson0x4d/X4DESO/X4D_Mail/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
+v1.4

+- Minor updates required due to changes in X4D Core library.

 v1.3

-- fixed error when Loot addon was not loaded
+- Fixed UI error when Loot addon was not loaded.

 v1.2